a-fleming/100-days-of-code/log.md

 ### Day 20: June 12, 2024 - Wednesday

 **Today's Progress**: Went back and made one more revision to Turtle Crossing game so that cars are only spawned in distinct lanes that line up with the rows the player can actually land on.
 After that, I finally went through the lessons from Day 23.
-I watched the first few Day 24 lessons on file readingwriting and also did the first Day 24 project (revised Snake game to have persistent high schore).
+I watched the first few Day 24 lessons on file readingwriting and also did the first Day 24 project (revised Snake game to have persistent high score).

 Topics reviewed:
 - file input/output